 ▶ Note: For pleas entered on or before July 14, 2011, a noncitizen defendant's first conviction of simple possession, even of more than five grams of cocaine base or any amount of flunitrazepam, will not have an immigration consequence if it is successfully eliminated by "rehabilitative relief," such as withdrawal of plea under deferred entry of judgment, Proposition 36, or Pen C §1203.4.
-See Nunez-Reyes v Holder (9th Cir 2011) 646 F3d 684 (en banc).
+See Nunez-Reves v Holder (9th Cir 2011) 646 F3d 684 (en banc).
 However, a drug conviction is not eliminated for immigration purposes under Pen C §1203.4(a) until the expungement is actually granted; mere prospective eligibility for a later expungement does not remove the conviction.
 Chavez-Perez v Ashcroft (9th Cir 2004) 386 F3d 1284.
 It has not yet been determined if the same rule applies to deferred entry of judgment or Proposition 36.
 One limitation on rehabilitative relief is that a preplea diversion under the diversion law before its amendment on January 1, 1997, will disqualify a defendant from the benefits of a Lujan expungement just as though it had been a first drug conviction.
 De Jesus Melendez v Gonzales (9th Cir 2007) 503 F3d 1019.
 Another limitation is that if there is a probation violation but the noncitizen ultimately receives rehabilitative relief, the conviction will not be eliminated for immigration purposes.
-Estrada v Holder (9th Cir 2009) 560 F3d 1039.
+Estrada v Holder (9th Cir 2009) 560.
+F3d 1039.
 See also §52.13.
 The second conviction of simple possession cannot be eliminated in this way for immigration purposes.

-Minor drug offenses without federal analogues; transportation.
+Minor drug offenses without federal analogues.
 Many minor drug offenses, e.g., Health & S C §11550 (under the influence) and Pen C §647(f) (under the influence), do not involve trafficking and also have no federal analogue, and thus should not be held to be aggravated felonies.
 Further, for pleas entered on or before July 14, 2011, conviction of a first offense that is less serious than simple possession and is not a federal offense can be eliminated by any state rehabilitative relief.
 Cardenas-Uriarte v INS (9th Cir 2000) 227 F3d 1132.
-Transportation for personal use (e.g., Health & S C §§11352(a), 11360(a), 11379(a)) has no exact federal analogue and for that reason has been held not to be an aggravated felony.
+Transportation for personal use (e.g., Health & S C §11360(a)) has no exact federal analogue and for that reason has been held not to be an aggravated felony.
 U.S. v Almazan-Becerra (9th Cir 2007) 482 F3d 1085, 1089.
+However, for crimes committed on or after January 1, 2014, transportation as defined in Health & S C §§11352(a) and 11379(a) is "transportation for sale," which is an aggravated felony.
 Convictions for under the influence and transportation also will not be counted when calculating whether a noncitizen has a "first" possession conviction.
 However, transportation and the other minor drug offenses discussed here do subject the defendant to deportability and inadmissibility because they are offenses "relating to" drugs under 8 USC §1227(a)(2)(B).
 See §52.31.
 Offering to transport is not an aggravated felony under U.S. v Rivera-Sanchez, supra.